-A yard tour today with photos of the our ground cover Pachysandra, periwinkle, flowering crabapple tree, some of the evergreens, and our front sidewalk and step.
+A yard tour today with photos of our ground cover Pachysandra, periwinkle, flowering crabapple tree, some of the evergreens, and our front sidewalk and step.

 were following me and my dog Anya around the yard.
 See the little white body (below) there beyond the Pachysandra ground cover?
 That’s where the bumbles are and Anya just happened upon them, so they were dive-buzzing her relentlessly.